Metro Vancouver’s Scandinavian Midsummer Festival is a Northern European cultural event at Burnaby‘s Scandinavian Community Centre.

 The Scandinavian Midsummer Festival takes place at the Scandinavian Community Centre at 6540 Thomas Street which is about a block or so west of Burnaby Lake just off Kensington Avenue.

-In 2023 the festival happens on the Saturday and Sunday of June 24th and 25th.
-Last year things ran from 10:00 am to 11:00 pm on the Saturday and from 10:00 am until 4:00 pm on the Sunday.
-2023 hours will likely be the same, although exact details are to be confirmed.
+In 2026 the festival happens on the Saturday and Sunday of June 20th and 21st.
+It runs from 10:00 am to 6:00 pm on the Saturday and from 10:00 am until 4:00 pm on the Sunday.

 About the Scandinavian Festival

-For children there is dancing around the May Pole, sword fighting and Viking raids to participate in, as well as storytelling and an “Amazing Nordic Race Passport” to get stamped at different countries.
+For children, there is dancing around the May Pole, sword fighting and Viking raids to participate in, as well as storytelling and an “Amazing Nordic Race Passport” to get stamped at different countries.

-Most of the festival activities take place both days, although the bonfire and traditional singalong are only on the Saturday evening and the Finnish wife-carrying contest only on the Sunday.
+Most of the festival activities take place both days, although the bonfire and traditional sing-along are only on the Saturday evening and the Finnish wife-carrying contest only on the Sunday.

-TIP: The wife-carrying races are fun to watch but aren’t recommended for everyone.
+TIP: The wife-carrying races are fun to watch, but aren’t recommended for everyone.
 Carry your wife (or your husband) at your own risk!

 Festival Schedule

-Saturday, June 25, 2022
+Saturday, June 21st, 2025

 - 10:00 am – Festival Gates Open